wrg/rhel/README.md

 Install
 =======

-The easiest installation of csvsplit is done through goinstall.
+The easiest installation of proc is done through goinstall.

     goinstall github.com/wrg/rhel

 Documentation
 =============

-The best way to read the current csvsplit documentation is using godoc.
+The best way to read the current proc documentation is using godoc.

     godoc github.com/wrg/rhel